Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Cognitive origin.md

 The heart temple is often heartless and enjoys codependency and abuse.
 Pyramid Schemes : Si users from Soul & Heart Temple are extremely weak to it.
 There is an introverted expression and and extroverted expression of each of the wheels.
+We are also the primary source of our cognitive origin.

 In an intimate relationship you want to avoid competing for your origins :